psyomn/sclack/Milestones.markdown

   in Scala to perform from simple to complex tasks (so if any other person needs examples, this could be a good place to look at; maybe).

-* Using SBT for compilation and testing tasks, ScalaTest for behavioural testing
+* Using _sbt_ for compilation and testing tasks, ScalaTest for behavioural testing

+  * Using _sbt_ plugin called `assembly` that automatically packages us a standalone jar that contains the project's class files, and library dependencies.

 * Minor use of reflection in Scala / Java in order to test for method availabilities in classes.